 Climate change has profound implications for human health, today and in the future.
-The 2015 Lancet Commission on Health and Climate Change concluded that:
+The 2022 Global Report of the Lancet Countdown:

 - the effects of climate change are being felt today, and future projections represent an unacceptably high and potentially catastrophic risk to human health

 - tackling climate change could be the greatest global health opportunity of the 21st century

 - the health community has a vital part to play in accelerating progress to address climate change

 Current or projected health effects of climate change include: